jballas/120-work/hw-12/readme.md

 ## Overview

-This week we continued our study of OOP, focused on how our objects can be aware of each other and interact.
+This week we continued our study of OOP.
+We focused on how objects can be aware of each other and interact.

 ## Projects